Glen Chorny

 Glen Chorny is a Canadian poker player from Waterloo, Ontario.
-He is currently a student at Wilfrid Laurier University and has been playing professionally since January 2008.
-Chorny's first European Poker Tour cash came at the PokerStars Caribbean Poker Adventure in January 2008 when he finished in 13th place.
+He has studied at Wilfrid Laurier University and has been playing professionally since January 2008.
+Chorny's first European Poker Tour (EPT) cash came at the PokerStars Caribbean Poker Adventure in January 2008 when he finished in 13th place.
 In April, he won the EPT Season 4 Grand Final in Monte Carlo, and by doing so he won the biggest cash prize ever in Europe at €2,020,000 ($3,198,500).
 As of February 2010, his total live tournament winnings exceeded $3,500,000.